therealozp/optimAIze/README.md

 #### **1. make a resume "bank" for automation**

-1. [ ] define schema for resume metadata (e.g., position, skills, experience, and contact details).
+1. [x] define schema for resume metadata (e.g., position, skills, experience, and contact details).
-2. [ ] create a database or file-based storage solution for storing resumes (e.g., sqlite, json files).
+2. [x] create a database or file-based storage solution for storing resumes (e.g., sqlite, json files). **this is currently using a .pkl object**
-3. [ ] implement retrieval mechanism based on job description and skill requirements.
+3. [x] develop an interface to update and maintain the resume bank (e.g., add/remove resumes). **everything maintained with Streamlit right now**
 4. [ ] add ranking logic to select the most relevant resumes from the bank.
-5. [ ] develop an interface to update and maintain the resume bank (e.g., add/remove resumes).

 #### **2. automate bullet point rewriting pipeline**